Pittsburgh Fashion Week runway show attracted national attention

 The goal of the company is to see brands grow by bringing beautiful products to consumers who understand their value.

-Curtis helped five local designers join Nineteenth Amendment, including Elaine Healey, who teamed with jewelry maker Sarah Sindler, as well as Richard Ramirez and Sean E. Matzus, who collaborated on a collection, and Oona Nateson.
+Curtis helped five local designers join Nineteenth Amendment, including Elaine Healey ( https://shop.nineteenthamendment.com/collections/elaine-healy-ss19 ), who teamed with jewelry maker Sarah Sindler ( https://shop.nineteenthamendment.com/collections/king-reld-droolery ), as well as Richard Ramirez and Sean E. Matzus ( https://shop.nineteenthamendment.com/collections/hoch ), who collaborated on a collection, and Oona Nateson.

 Ramirez and Matzus of Fairchance, Fayette County, co-own an avant-garde brand that focuses on deconstruction, re-purposed garments, handmade techniques, alternative visions of beauty and unconventional designs.